 }

-Define the decode and parsing functions, and call the resource_map loadDecodeParse() function to load an audio file.

-function decodeResource(data) { return data.arrayBuffer(); }

-function parseResource(data) { return mAudioContext.decodeAudioData(data); }

-function load(path) {

-return map.loadDecodeParse(path, decodeResource, parseResource);

-}

 Define the playCue() function to play the entire duration of an audio clip with proper volume control.
 This function uses the audio file path as a resource name to find the loaded asset from the resource_map and then invokes the Web Audio API to play the audio clip.
 Notice that no reference to the source variable is kept, and thus once started, there is no way to stop the corresponding audio clip.
 A game should call this function to play short snippets of audio clips as cues.

 function playCue(path, volume) {